etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 - _Storage Bin_
 - _Attribute Set Value_

-!!! info
+!!! note
-    Notice that it is only possible to select warehouses that are defined as _on hand_ warehouses of the organization and storage bins that belong to them.
+    It is only possible to select warehouses that are defined as _on hand_ warehouses of the organization and storage bins that belong to them.

 The reservation might have different statuses: